luci/luci-go/lucicfg/doc/README.md

   * A ref belonging to the watched set has just been created.
 This produces a single triggering request.

+A [luci.gitiles_poller(...)](#luci.gitiles_poller) with some particular name can be redeclared many times as long as all fields in all declaration are identical.
+This is helpful when [luci.gitiles_poller(...)](#luci.gitiles_poller) is used inside a helper function that at once declares a builder and a poller that triggers this builder.

 #### Arguments {#luci.gitiles_poller-args}

 * **name**: name of the poller, to refer to it from other rules.
 Required.